AbdulrahmanAlaa/webtrekk-task/README.md

 * created special icons font from svg using `iconmoon` fonts

+* used Heruko for deployment with each master push on `https://webtrekk-customer-management.herokuapp.com/customers`

+* used `travis` for CI/CD to check if all the unit test runs and build work before deployment

 # Running the project
 after downloading the project use `npm i` to install the project packages dependency then run the following command `ng serve -o --port 5000` the project shall be running on the following url